thaliaarchi/foones-cratylus/README.md

     f <==> x - 3
     ...

-See, for example, that the first rewriting rule of the first factorial program was `H => m Z`, which in the new program can be read as `x - 17 => (x + 7) x`, i.e.
+See, for example, that the first rewrite rule of the first factorial program was `H => m Z`, which in the new program can be read as `x - 17 => (x + 7) x`, i.e.
 `x - 17 => x^2 + 7x`.